e-dervieux/edervieux_website/content/english/projects/nas_guide.md

 ### Routing a Cloudflare tunnel

 Once you have your domain, you can add it to your (free) Cloudflare account.
-To do this, follow [this guide](https://medium.com/@fabrice_/setting-up-a-media-server-jellyfin-and-making-it-securely-accessible-from-anywhere-in-the-world-ca3b4d9dd19e), and the [Cloudflare doc](https://web.archive.org/web/20250511124347/https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/do-more-with-tunnels/local-management/create-local-tunnel/), which is very well done.
+To do this, follow [this guide](https://medium.com/@fabrice_/setting-up-a-media-server-jellyfin-and-making-it-securely-accessible-from-anywhere-in-the-world-ca3b4d9dd19e), and the [Cloudflare doc](https://web.archive.org/web/20250511124347/https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/do-more-with-tunnels/local-management/create-local-tunnel/), which is very well written.

 In short, after adding your domain to Cloudflare (following the step-by-step tutorial in the Cloudflare interface), install `cloudflared` on your server: